Rebecca H. Scott

 J. W. Roberts - Ordinary

-His obituary was found in "The Dawson Journal" of October 29, 1902.
+His obituary was found in "The Dawson Journal" of October 29, 1902 is as follows:

 Died at 92 - Uncle George Kelly Passed Away at Venerable Age Near Dawson Friday

-Mr. George Kelly, one of the most venerable and respected citizens of Terrell county, died at his home about three miles west of Dawson Friday morning.
-The remains were interred at the Cedar Hill cemetery in Dawson Saturday afternoon, Rev. O. F. Cook conduction the services.
+Mr. George Kelly, one of the most venerable and respected citizens of Terrell County, died at his home about three miles west of Dawson Friday morning.
+The remains were interred at the Cedar Hill cemetery in Dawson Saturday afternoon, Rev. O. F. Cook conducted the services.

 Mr. Kelly, familiarly known to everyone as "Uncle George," moved to what is now Terrell county in 1854 when it was part of Lee, and has since made this county his home.
 He was liked by every person of his acquaintance, and his demise will be generally regretted. he was a consistent member of the Methodist denomination.